 Destination: Peace provides parents with a number of strategies that will help ease communication problems in a healthy and productive way.
 By implementing some of these ideas into your daily interactions with your child, you can start to see improvements in your communications and in the way that you feel.

 While we mentioned isolation in an earlier section of this page, it is important to go into more detail about it because it can be one of the most powerful and devastating effects of anxiety.
-Because anxiety tends to trigger our fight-or-flight response, it keeps us separated from people.
+Because anxiety tends to trigger our fight-or-flight response, it can keep us separated from people.
 While some children who are anxious will choose to withdraw and move away (physically, emotionally, and socially) from people, it can cause others to act out, and both are isolating.

 Isolation can lead to self-doubt and fear that one is alone, which can cause even more anxiety, which further isolates someone from their friends, family, and classmates.
 While anxiety is not contagious, it creates enough negative ripple effects that the isolation an anxious child feels can spread to the rest of your family.